 [Resource available in PPT notes for those who ask for more infol Slide 17: We will be focusing on Truvada instead of Descovy Who Should Take Truvada as PrEP? because Descovy isn't approved for use by all women, but Truvada is.
 Both work equally well to prevent HIV.
 Those interested in learning more about Descovy can discuss it with their doctors.
 [Read the slide info] [Only get into the following if asked: It works for women!!
-Research has shown that adherence (taking the pill as prescribed) does need to be near-perfect for it to be fully optimized in cisgender women for both vaginal and rectal exposure.
+Research has shown that adherence (taking the pill as prescribed) does not need to be as perfect for rectal exposure to HIV, but it does need to be near-perfect for it to work against vaginal exposure to HIV.
 Some research also suggests that it needs to be taken for a longer period of time before it becomes fully protective against vaginal exposure to HIV.
 CDC reports that it is fully effective against rectal exposure to HIV after 7 days of daily use, and fully effective against vaginal and injection drug exposure after about 20 days of daily use.
 Be sure to consult with your provider.]
 Slide 18: [Read the slide info.]
 Does Truvada as PrEP Work for Trans Women?